dragosr90/data-sourcing-test/business_logic/How-to-fill-metadata-yaml.md

 This step contain.

 - `alias`: Name of union dataset
-- `column_mapping`: mapping of columns from input datasets
+- `column_mapping`: list of input tables for the union or a list of mappings with underlying column mappings
-- `source`: Source alias of first Union dataset, mandatory if it is the first transformation step.
+- `allow_missing_columns`: True if missing columns are alowed in one of the underlying union tables.
+Default `False`

 ```yaml